 Emailing two hours after that at four o’clock in the morning netted Omnisend a much lower open rate than usual.
 They had better success emailing at more conventional hours.

-What these numbers prove is there is some wiggle room.
-If you miss that 8 a.m. or 10 a.m. email blast, you don’t necessarily have to wait until 2 p.m. to reach out.
-You could try sending an email an hour earlier at 1 p.m.
+If you miss that 8 AM, 9 AM, or 10 AM email blast, you don’t necessarily have to wait until 2 pm to hit send.

 It all depends on what kind of business you run and your audience’s needs.
 Maybe you try to market to the weekend warrior crowd because there’s less competition.
-Perhaps it works.

 A Quick Note on Content…

 You could send your emails at the exact days and times we listed in this article down to the minute.

-If you’re already writing great email content, it could be that you’re sending it out on the wrong days or times.
+If you’re already writing excellent email content, it could be that you’re sending it out on the wrong days or times.